-Tape-Based Backup vs Disk-Based Backup
+Tape-Based Backup vs. Disk-Based Backup

 In larger enterprises, many still prefer large-scale tape backup systems.
 The key to preserving tape backups is taking humans out of the mix.
-Magnetic media is sensitive and the more it’s handled or moved around, the more likely it’ll be affected.
-We have seen companies lose valuable data because someone took tapes off site and the magnetic clasp on a purse destroyed the data!
+Magnetic media is sensitive, and the more it’s handled or moved around, the more likely it’ll be affected.
+We have seen companies lose valuable data because someone took tapes offsite and the magnetic clasp on a purse destroyed the data!
 (True story!)

 On-site or Offsite Backup

-The best option here is: both.
-It’s not a new concept, for years businesses would hand-carry that day’s backup on tape, CD, or DVD off site in case of disaster.
-Sometimes it was a bank vault, or someone’s home.
+The best option here is both.
+It’s not a new concept: for years, businesses would hand-carry that day’s backup on tape, CD, or DVD offsite in case of disaster.
+Sometimes it was a bank vault or someone’s home.

 The adoption of cloud computing has made this process much easier and more automated.
-For systems that store backed up data on-site, it’s updating along the way.
+For systems that store backed-up data on-site, it’s updating along the way.
 The incremental changes that occur can be uploaded to a cloud-based storage site after hours when the demands on bandwidth are less.

-The on-site backups are quickly available for minor issues and off-site backups are the key to recovering from major disasters.
+The on-site backups are quickly available for minor issues, and off-site backups are the key to recovering from major disasters.

 Data Backup or Image Backup

-Trick question, once again the best option here is both choices.
+Once again, the best option here is both choices.
 Since the whole reason for backing up data is to recover from a disaster, it’s vital to back up images as well.
 Your data is important, but the image backups will enable you to deploy replacements for machines much faster.
 This is key when resuming business operations quickly after a disaster.
 Image backups are also handy for recovering from a crashed server or a virus infection.

-Clare Computer Solutions understands that every business is different – we can help you choose a backup and disaster recovery scheme that will fit your needs and your budget.
+Clare Computer Solutions understands that every business is different.
+We can help you choose a backup and disaster recovery scheme that will fit your needs and your budget.
 Contact us to get started.